HosseinTahami/Learning/Learning_RabbitMQ/ReadMe.md

 ### Note:
 By default RabbitMQ use the Round Robin algorithm but with prefetch_count you can change the way rabbitmq behave in distributing the request at the beginning.

+## Acknowledge

+When Acknowledge is True it means after consumer received the message it will send a signal to RabbitMQ to delete the request but in this way if the consumer receive the request and send the signal but suddenly something happens to the consumer and do not complete the request that was sent to it we can not recover the request because it is deleted now.
+So we should not put auto_ack argument inside the basic_consume True and we should use another way.